-The syllabus aims at stimulating and developing:
+The syllabus aims to stimulate and develop:

-- a) intuition, imaginative and reasoning abilities - b) critical and analytical faculties - an experimental, reflective, and innovative approach through research and inventive use of materials and techniques - d) the ability to clarify priorities, knowing what is to be expressed and making effective responses - e) an understanding of the nature of visual thinking and of the appropriate skills for creative thought and action - f) perception, understanding, and expression of concepts and feeling in visual and tactile form - g) response to sensation/experience through concept formation in terms of ideas, thinking, feeling and remembering - h) acquisition of a correct terminology relevant to art. - i) appreciation and knowledge of the work of artists.
+- a) intuition, imaginative and reasoning abilities - b) critical and analytical faculties - c) an experimental, reflective, and innovative approach through research and inventive use of materials and techniques - d) an ability to clarify priorities, knowing what is to be expressed and making effective responses - e) an understanding of the nature of visual thinking and of the appropriate skills for creative thought and action - f) perception, understanding, and expression of concepts and feeling in visual and tactile form - g) response to sensation/experience through concept formation in terms of ideas, thinking, feeling and remembering - h) acquisition of a correct terminology relevant to art. - i) appreciation and knowledge of the work of artists.